hadik10/sinmun/README.md

 ## ⏰ Quick and easy Journaling ⏰
 What is the reason so many people don't keep a journal?<br>
-People say that the hardest part of keeping a journal is how it can be overwhelming and the second reason is always because it takes to much time.
+1. People say that the hardest part of keeping a journal is how it can be overwhelming.
-We created Sinmun to give keep people from being overwhelmed by shorteniing how much can be put into the journal to 30 words max.
-Then made it easy to keep track of your journaling and keep it from feeling to overwhelming.
-Using a simple layout that gets straight to the point<br>
+2. Users have to dedicate too much time to maintain the journal on a daily basis.

+Sinmun was developed to help individuals avoid feeling overwhelmed by limiting journal entries to a max of 30 words.
+It also simplifies the process of journaling by providing a simple, easy to use layout that enables easy tracking of entries while getting directly to the point.<br>

 ![Image](https://github.com/hadik10/sinmun/blob/main/imgs/sinmun.PNG?raw=true "Sinmun")